laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 In theory, there are two threats here:

-* Potentially missed impulses due to sticking sensors or too short intervals for th Raspberry Pi to detect them.
+* Potentially missed impulses due to sticking sensors or too short intervals for the Raspberry Pi to detect them.
 So far, this hasn't happened.
 * Ghost impulses, typically caused by **debounce** effects of the sensor.
 Up till now, some reports have been seen of this, where the best resolution was a better mechanical construction of magnets and sensors.

 ### Determining the "Time since start" of the flywheel

 This can easily be measured by summarising the **time between an impulse**.
 Noise has little to no impact.

+@@@@@@@@

 ### Determining the "Angular Velocity" of the flywheel